denis-sokolov/portent/README.md

 Anywhere in the tree files and directories prefixed with an `_` are ignored.

+The development server will add a `<base>` tag, thus it is recommended to refer to files and URLs relative to the root of the project, without using a leading slash.
+For example, to link from `projects/foo.html` to `about.html`, use a string `about`, not `../about`.

 ### Page structure
-`/pages` directory contains actual routes for pages in the website.
+`pages` directory contains actual routes for pages in the website.
 Every `html` file inside is a single URL route.

 ### CSS
 All CSS are combined and included in your HTML.